-40 Disability Statistics That Concern All of Us
+37 Curious Disability Statistics That Concern All of Us

 Having a disability doesn’t mean having only health issues.
 The problem is more complex than that since it affects how society perceives them.
 Disability statistics show that people with disabilities battle not only their bodies and minds, but they need to overcome social and environmental difficulties as well.

-Top 10 Disability Facts and Statistics
+Top 10 Facts & Disability Statistics for 2022

 To find out more about people with special needs, what the most common disabilities are, and how medical marijuana and disability are connected, keep reading.